approvals/ApprovalTests.cpp/doc/UsingDoctest.md

 ## Getting Started With doctest

-The [doctest](https://github.com/onqtam/doctest) test framework works fairly well with Approval Tests.
+The [doctest](https://github.com/onqtam/doctest) test framework works well with Approval Tests.

 Doctest is similar to Catch, but claims to give faster compilation times.